astropy/reproject/docs/celestial.rst

   :class:`~astropy.io.fits.Header` object

-In the case of a FITS file or an :class:`~astropy.io.fits.HDUList` object, if there is more than one Header-Data Unit (HDU), the ``hdu_in`` argument is also required and should be set to the ID or the name of the HDU to use.
+In the case of a FITS file or an :class:`~astropy.io.fits.HDUList` object, if there is more than one Header-Data Unit (HDU), the ``hdu_in`` keyword argument is also required and should be set to the ID or the name of the HDU to use.

 The second argument is the WCS information for the output image, which should be specified either as a :class:`~astropy.wcs.WCS` or a :class:`~astropy.io.fits.Header` instance.
-If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` argument to :func:`~reproject.reproject_interp` should also be specified, and be given the shape of the output image using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about image size).
+If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` keyword argument should also be specified, and be given the shape of the output image using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about image size).